JeroenSchmidt/data-science-coursera/Stanford - Machine Learning/Material/Lecture Notes/Week 7 Notes.md

 **Kernels** allow us to make complex, non-linear classifiers using Support Vector Machines.

+**Some intuition:** The kernal changes our topological space to create a linearly separable space.

 Given x, compute new feature depending on proximity to landmarks $l(1), l(2), l(3)$.

 To do this, we find the "similarity" of $x$ and some landmark $l^{(i)}$: